 Tanabata matsuri or “star festivals” occur on the seventh day of the seventh month of the year.
 According to Chinese folklore, this is when the journey of stars Altair and Vega intersected.
 This could be in July or August due to differences between the solar and lunar calendars.
 However, the Sendai Tanabata Matsuri is always on August 6th through 8th, regardless of the calendar differences.

 For three days, downtown Sendai is overcome with festive activities such as dancing, food, and fireworks.
-This particular festival is known for its ornate and colourful decorations.
-The community handcrafts colourful streamers from washi paper and bamboo to be hung throughout the city.
+This particular festival is known for its ornate and colorful decorations.
+The community handcrafts colorful streamers from washi paper and bamboo to be hung throughout the city.
 There are also other paper decorations, each with a different cultural meaning.
-The vibrant colours and decorations create a wonderful atmosphere for this joyous occasion!
+The vibrant colors and decorations create a wonderful atmosphere for this joyous occasion!

 Furusato Matsuri is perfect for festival-goers who want to experience a little bit of everything.
 This week-long festival occurs in January and takes place in the famed Tokyo Dome.
-It is a newer festival by Japanese standards, as it is 11 years old.
-However, it saw 340,000 attendees in 2018 and will continue to grow in the coming years!
+It is a newer festival by Japanese standards, first taking place in 2009.
+However, it currently attracts between 300,000 and 400,000 attendees and is likely to continue to grow in the coming years!

 Furusato Matsuri showcases festival elements from all throughout Japan.
 People from all corners of the country bring their own region’s artwork, entertainment, and more to Tokyo and create a wonderful experience for all.
 This festival is specifically known for its wide selection of food from all different regions.
 There are even food-tasting competitions!

 Now that you’ve read all about some of Japan’s most celebrated festivals, it’s time to pick one and start planning a trip!
 However, this can be logistically complicated and expensive, so it will take some long-term planning.
-In the meantime, you can have Japanese festivals delivered straight to your doorstep!
+In the meantime, you can an important part of most Japanese festivals delivered straight to your doorstep!
 Japanese subscription snack boxes allow you to try out the various foods of Japanese festivals in an affordable and convenient way!
 It’s a great way to prepare for your festival experience!